The Howe Scholarship Endowment

 McKoy House.
 Builder: Alfred A. Howe, 1887

-Congratulations to Kweli King, Recipient of the Howe Scholarship 2023
+Congratulations to Kweli King, Inaugural Winner of the Howe Scholarship 2023

 June 30, 2023.
 St. Stephen A.M.E.
 Church in collaboration with the Howe Scholarship Endowment and the N.C.
 Community Foundation announce the recipient of the inaugural Howe Scholarship.